 Note: The MISRA C++ guidelines are followed in the classes that are included into the

 SafeRenderernamespace.
 The example code that is part of the Qt Safe Renderer installation does not fully follow the MISRA C++ guidelines.

 Qt Safe Renderer provides a seamless integration with the Qt toolchain.
-In Qt Safe Renderer, the safety-critical UI elements are implemented as a form of QML Type Library.
+In Qt Safe Renderer, the safety-critical UI elements are implemented as QML Types.
 You can use Qt Creator together with the QML language and Qt Quick Designer to develop a UI that contains both safety-critical and non-safe content.
 Qt Creator provides a cross-platform, complete integrated development environment (IDE) for application developers to create applications.

 For developing the safety-critical parts of the UI, Qt Safe Renderer provides a new tool called Qt Safe Layout Tool.
 It is used for generating layout data for the safety-critical UI elements.